dheerajvats21/Java-Basics/JVM - Memory Management.md

-### MINOR GARBAGE COLLECTS AND MAJOR GARBAGE COLLECTS
+### :bulb: MINOR GARBAGE COLLECTS AND MAJOR GARBAGE COLLECTS

 **Minor Garbage collection** - When GC collects objects in Young generation.
 How this works?